 Barbecuing blanched gnocchi takes it to the next level.
 Here the gnocchi is quickly marinated with red and yellow peppers, olive oil and jarred pesto, but you can add whichever vegetables you have, or try halloumi or tofu.
 The star of the show is the gnocchi.
 Once grilled, the little dumplings are drizzled with a pesto dressing.
 Gnocchi is usually vacuum-packed, so it keeps well.

-Get the recipe for barbecued gnocchi and pesto skewers here
+Get the recipe for barbecued potatoes with chipotle and peanuts here

 Think you can't make lasagne over a camping stove?
 Think again.
 In our recipe, everything (including the pasta) is cooked in one deep frying pan or skillet.
 Fried sausagemeat, dried herbs and a jar of tomato sauce make easy work of the ragù, then broken pieces of lasagne sheets create a cheat's layered effect.
 A Parmesan and ricotta mix dolloped throughout the dish and chunks of mozzarella on top add the all-important cheesiness.